Cardiff resident launches first UK legal challenge to police use of facial recognition technology in public spaces

 AFR technology scans the faces of all passers-by in real-time.
 The software measures their biometric facial characteristics, creating unique facial maps in the form of numerical codes.
 These codes are then compared to those of other images on bespoke databases.

 Three UK police forces have used AFR technology in public spaces since June 2015 – South Wales, the Metropolitan Police and Leicestershire Police.
 South Wales has been at the forefront of its deployment, using the technology in public spaces at least 20 times.

-South Wales Police has admitted it has used AFR technology to target petty criminals, such as ticket touts and pickpockets outside football matches, but they have also used it on peaceful protesters.
+South Wales Police has admitted it has used AFR technology to target petty criminals, such as ticket touts and pickpockets outside football matches, but they have also used it on protesters.